sr-murthy/oedtools/README.md

 `oedtools` is a command-line file validation and query toolkit for the <a href="https://github.com/Simplitium/OED" target="_blank">Simplitium Open Exposure Data (OED)</a> (re)insurance exposure data format.

-**Note**: the OED version that this repository and package are pinned to is 1.0.3.
+**Note**: the repository and package are based on the current OED version 1.0.3 - this is stored in the <a href="https://github.com/sr-murthy/oedtools/blob/master/oedtools/schema/schema_version.txt" target="_blank">`schema_version.txt`</a> file.

-The main features currently include
+The main user-level features currently include

-* validation of OED account (`acc`), location (`loc`), reinsurance info. (`reinsinfo`) and reinsurance scope (`reinsscope`) input CSV files
+* **OED file validation** - validation of OED account (`acc`), location (`loc`), reinsurance info. (`reinsinfo`) and reinsurance scope (`reinsscope`) input CSV files
-* searching for columns with required properties - headers (column names) containing certain substrings, column descriptions containing keywords, columns with certain data types, default values, required, nonnull etc.
+* **column queries** - searching for columns in the schema based on queryable properties such as headers (column names) or header substrings, column descriptions containing keywords, Python, SQL or Numpy data types, default values, required and/or nonnull properties
-* sampling any given column for randomly generated data consistent with the column range or data type range or a specific column validation function
+* **sampling column data** - sampling any given column in the schemas for randomly generated data consistent with the column range or data type range or a specific column validation function

-Future features include

-* searching for information about the OED data entities underlying the column data - location properties such as latitudes and longitudes, occupancy and construction codes, country codes, currency codes, peril codes, TIVs, types and codes for deductibles and limits, etc.
+Validation and sampling are based on two types of interrelated but independent data structures built in to the package.

+* **file schemas** - separate JSON files for the <a href="https://github.com/sr-murthy/oedtools/blob/master/oedtools/schema/acc_schema.json" target="_blank"> `acc`</a>, <a href="https://github.com/sr-murthy/oedtools/blob/master/oedtools/schema/loc_schema.json" target="_blank">`loc`</a>, <a href="https://github.com/sr-murthy/oedtools/blob/master/oedtools/schema/reinsinfo_schema.json" target="_blank">`reinsinfo`</a> and <a href="https://github.com/sr-murthy/oedtools/blob/master/oedtools/schema/reinsscope_schema.json" target="_blank">`reinsscope`</a> files defining the properties of each column in each file
+* a **values profile** - a <a href="https://github.com/sr-murthy/oedtools/blob/master/oedtools/schema/values.json" target="_blank">JSON profile of data categories (and subcategories)</a> that can occur in the various columns, including categories and subcategories of values, column headers and specific column ranges associated with the subcategories (if they exist), and column data validation and sampling methods (where available).

+The schemas define the column structure of OED files and provide a "column view" of the files, and the values profile defines the properties of the data that occur in the columns and provides a "data" view of the files.

 ## Installation and Requirements